 What Are Orthodontic Emergencies?

-True orthodontic emergencies are rare, but should you experience one, know that Dr. Wright and his staff are here help.
+True orthodontic emergencies are rare, but should you experience one, know that Dr. Marc S. Wright and his staff are here help.
 Even if you have only a minor concern about your orthodontic appliance or dental health, please give us a call.

 What Do I Do if I Experience Pain?

 Patients experience some degree of discomfort when the braces are first installed and with each subsequent tightening of the archwires.
 Patients who use Invisalign® may also notice some low-level discomfort.
 This type of pain is normal and indicates that pressure is being placed on your teeth.
 Over-the-counter pain medications can help.

 If you are experiencing severe pain, contact our office right away to schedule an appointment.
 You should also check your braces for any broken components and food particles.
 We also recommend that you check your gums and cheeks for signs of redness and bleeding.